Click on the photos to make them larger.

 A few years ago MTH produced and excellent O scale CNJ G-3 that was not simply a modified heavy USRA pacific as some have done.
 After making a couple of minor corrections to the locomotive, I decided to build a set of cars that were reasonably close to the actual train.
 The factory produced ones that are lettered for the Comet are way off the map and include Pullman window design, wrong trucks, a phony diner, and many incorrect details.

 Although not all shown, I did the baggage, combine, coaches, club car and observation.
 Baggage and club have 6-wheel friction bearing trucks and others 4 wheel roller as did the prototype.
 All but club car are 72' and club the correct 82' length.
 The club was built by cutting and splicing two diners and does have the truss rods.
 I mixed the colors from an old formula that was taken from a surviving car.
 I had the decals custom made and have every car name.
-I built 5 sets of the cars in thee rail and one in 2 rail which I want to keep.
+I built 5 sets of the cars in three rail and one in 2 rail which I want to keep.
 All but one of the 3 rail were sold.
 If anyone is interested I have the locomotive and 7 cars including two differently lettered combines available in 3 rail.

 I also built one S Scale version, which has correct cars, but the locomotive is as USRA with a few details added.
 It is also available.